 Luang Prabang, Laos is often described as a hidden jewel.
-Lao’s first UNESCO heritage site is a place to kick back and take life in the slow lane.
+Lao’s first UNESCO heritage site, rich in culture and history.
+Laos has an island vibe hinted in a Lao saying of PDR – Please Don’t Rush.
+This is a place to kick back and take life in the slow lane.

 Top things to do in luang prabang laos

 *I have sprinkled some affiliate links in this post that gives me a small commission at no extra cost to you if you decided to make a purchase.
 All proceeds go to keep Jess traveling and coffee.
 I thank you in advance.

 Located only 45 minutes outside of Luang Prabang sits this famous waterfall.
 The three tiered waterfalls hidden in the jungle cascade down each level creating natural infinity pools.
 You can easily spend the day here swimming in pools, jumping off trees, and pretending to be Jane or Tarzan.

 ‘Zen by day, Groovy by night’ is Utopias motto and the perfect way to describe it.
 Not only does the food menu have a wide variety, including many vegetarian options but its also delicious!!

 Read a book, play some cards, or sip a hand crafted cocktail as you lounge on the deck and watch the Nam Khan River flow by.
 Utopia embodies the Lao saying of PDR – ‘Please don’t Rush’.
 It even offers yoga at sunrise and sunset.
 Check out there website here.

 The Laotian people are some of the friendliest people I’ve met and I encourage you to talk with them as they have stories to tell and don’t always get heard.